-The graviera and manouri of Crete, kalathaki of Lemnos and the kopanisti of Mykonos are among some of the most well-known varieties of Greek cheese that can be combined with a wide selection of salamis and cured meats such as apaki from Crete and sigklino from Mani for delectable offerings.
+The graviera and manouri of Crete, kalathaki of Lemnos and the kopanisti of Mykonos are among some of the most well-known varieties of Greek cheese that can be combined with a wide selection of salamis and cured meats, such as apaki from Crete, and sigklino from Mani for delectable offerings.

 Greek pita is made by placing two fylla- handmade pastry sheets- one on top of the other with a stuffing and baking them in the oven.
 The fylla are made using only water, flour and olive oil.
 Over the ages countless recipes for stuffing the fylla have been created throughout Greece and each area prides itself on producing the tastiest stuffing.

-Speaking of fyllo, it also features prominently towards the end of many Greek meals as housewives often prepare two kinds of dessert: siropiasta (meaning a category of sweets that are usually made from fyllo and filled with sweet stuffing swimming in delicious syrup) and tou koutaliou or spoon sweets, that are fruit naturally preserved in syrup.
+Speaking of phyllo, it also features prominently towards the end of many Greek meals as housewives often prepare two kinds of dessert: siropiasta (meaning a category of sweets that are usually made from Rethimno is probably not the first city that comes to mind when you think of Crete, but that unassuming beauty is where its charm lies phyllo and filled with sweet stuffing swimming in delicious syrup) and tou koutaliou or spoon sweets, that are fruit naturally preserved in syrup.